croz-ltd/nrich-frontend/README.md

 # nrich-frontend

-React application to showcase features of [nrich](https://github.com/croz-ltd/nrich) libraries.
+React monorepo providing bindings to simplify the integration with [nrich](https://github.com/croz-ltd/nrich) libraries.

 The overall project is built on top of the concept of [Yarn workspaces](https://yarnpkg.com/features/workspaces) using [Turborepo](https://turbo.build/repo) as a build management system.

+For the demonstration of the integrations provided here, please visit the [nrich-demo-frontend](https://github.com/croz-ltd/nrich-demo-frontend) repository.

 ### Workspace/module overview